The Celebration Project

 PNZ’s Strategic Plan ‘Towards 2020’, outlines a mission that – in addition to leading the Paralympic Movement in New Zealand – involves acknowledging and celebrating disabled New Zealanders and promoting equity through sport.
-With Paralympics New Zealand (PNZ) having “turned 50” in 2018 and the Tokyo 2020 Paralympic Games on the horizon – a huge opportunity exists to celebrate our Paralympic cultural heritage, officially acknowledge the achievements of our 209 Paralympians; and protect this heritage for future generations.
+With Paralympics New Zealand (PNZ) “turning 50” in 2018 and the Tokyo 2020 Paralympic Games on the horizon – a huge opportunity exists to celebrate our Paralympic cultural heritage, officially acknowledge the achievements of our 209 Paralympians as being equal to that of Olympians; and protect this heritage for future generations.
 The desired outcome, as always, is to positively influence community perceptions of disabled people and promote diversity and inclusion.

 - Acknowledge, celebrate and share the achievements of our 209 Paralympians and introduce the Tokyo 2020 hopefuls